StevenMMortimer/roas/README.md

 Settings
 --------

 There is a set of 5 package options that are default set upon load.
 These may need to be configured based on your API instance.
-Set them using the `option()`
+Set them using the `option()` function.

 ``` r